Hinatazaka de Aimashō: Reception

 Gendai Business commented that Hinatazaka de Aimashō is "funnier" than the usual idol variety shows, while idol journalist Yutaka Sato commented in Entame Next that the show "deviated" at times from the idol show formula to that of comedy shows, particularly noting the late 2020 episodes featuring comedian Takushi Tanaka.
 Sato attributed this to the Hinatazaka46 members' "greed" for laughter, a trait normally possessed by comedians; Wakabayashi and Kasuga have commented that some segments would be challenging even for experienced comedians.
 The interaction between the members and Audrey is also positively received, as well as the quality of post-production work.

 In addition to the members' growth, pop culture writer Hiko commented that the show also documents the growth of the Audrey duo.
 Both of them had the reputation of being "shy" around women, and their connection with the members through the years had allowed them to "redo their youth", as they went from being bachelors when Hiragana Oshi started in 2018 to having daughters of their own as of 2022.

 The September 2020 issue of B.L.T. magazine has the show as its feature story and named Shiho Katō, Kumi Sasaki, Suzuka Tomita, and Konoka Matsuda as Hinatazaka46's "comedy elites".

+In August 2025, Eikichi Okada, deputy director of TV Tokyo's production department, named Hinatazaka de Aimashō as the station's "most entertaining program" at the time.